jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")

+The RF path is a properly dimensioned CPWG transmission line, and while just at the length where it begins to matter (and it's FR4 at 5.8 GHz...), I figured it would be fun to do it properly.
+The trace is 55 mils wide with 9 mil spacing on 1.6 mm FR4, so the line has an impedance of between 49 and 51 ohms depending on the dielectric constant (I assume it's somewhere between 4.3 and 4.6 which should be reasonable).

 **Weight:** While reducing weight was not a project objective, 250 racers and their pilots are weight-conscious if not sensitive.
 I made a few measurements and here is how this transmitter measures up.
 I was previously using a TS351 in a neat 3D printed holder, but it was pretty heavy:

 | Hardware     | Weight   | Comments                                  |